-Whistleblowing Advice Line is available for all worker - 0800 028 0285- Email help@nspcc.org.uk
+Whistleblowing Advice Line is available for all worker - 0800 028 0285 - Email help@nspcc.org.uk

-- 15.2 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of Safeguarding, which does include the attitude or actions of colleagues.
-If necessary, they will speak with the head teacher, the chair of the governing body or with the Local Authority Designated Officer (LADO). - 15.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
-We also acknowledge that Low-level concerns can arise in several ways from various sources, e.g. suspicion, complaint or a disclosure.
-Procedures in place for confidentially sharing and handling of low-level concerns. - 15.4 We will actively seek the views of children, parents and carers and staff members on our Safeguarding arrangements through surveys, questionnaires and other means.
+- 15.2 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of Safeguarding, which may include the attitude or actions of colleagues.
+If necessary, they will speak with the head teacher, the chair of the governing body or with the Local Authority Designated Officer (LADO). - 15.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice. - 15.4 We will actively seek the views of children, parents and carers and staff members on our Safeguarding arrangements through surveys, questionnaires and other means.